 Summary and My Work

-I would be happy to talk to you about how CBT for social anxiety may benefit you or a loved one, and if you are in my service area, we can talk about how CBT for social phobia might meet your specific hopes and needs.
+I would be happy to talk to you about how CBT for social anxiety may benefit you or a loved one, and if you are in my service area, we can talk about how this approach might meet your specific hopes and needs.
 I provide cognitive behavioral therapy for social anxiety virtually.
 While it is usually an individual therapy approach, I have also used it with couples treatment and family therapy, where others will help you face your fears and become more confident.
 It is also used in speech anxiety treatment.
 If you are looking for in-person therapy and you are not in Massachusetts or New Hampshire, I may be able to help you find a provider.

 Please feel free to contact me anytime or schedule a consultation.